 HOW TO AVOID PROCRASTINATION

-An effective way to avoid procrastination is to have a to-do list prioritizing your tasks for the day, week and month.
-For a task that is too overwhelming, break it down into smaller and more manageable chunks.
-Once you have the tasks (and subtask) listed down, set deadlines for each and every one of them so as to create a sense of urgency.
-With everything laid out, you will be able to get right down to business as soon as the day starts.
+An effective way to avoid procrastination as a freelance graphic designer is to have a to-do list prioritizing your tasks for the day, week and month.
+If a task is too overwhelming, break it down into smaller and more manageable chunks.
+Once you have the tasks and subtasks listed down, set deadlines for each and every one of them to create a sense of urgency.
+With everything laid out it should be much easier to avoid procrastination and get right down to business.

-Speaking of goals, think about why you wanted to be a freelance graphic designer in the first place.
-If you’re really looking for success, then you shouldn’t be procrastinating at all.
-Otherwise, perhaps it’s time to re-clarify your goals and decide whether freelancing is really right for you.
+Speaking of goals, ask yourself why you started freelancing in the first place.
+If you are really looking for success, then procrastination should be the last thing on your mind.
+Otherwise, perhaps it’s time to rethink your goals and decide whether freelancing is really right for you.

 By following the tips above you should be able to better manage your time and outcomes.
 No one has ever procrastinated their way to success and you are no exception — so get back to work right now!